Mineral Jackpot offers both exploration potential and shorter term precious metals processing from spoil heaps at historic mine workings.

 A summer 2021 field trip revealed that the spoil heaps are materially more extensive than previously calculated, with 51 heaps in total, potentially covering 14,000 m² (previously 38 heaps covering 5,000 m²).
 Assay results from spoil heap material sampling at the Mineral Jackpot claim group were announced on 23 February 2022 and the announcement can be viewed here.

-On 29 March 2022 Great Western announced that the upgrade of the road to the Mineral Jackpot group of properties, to enable access for large vehicles, including rigs and associated equipment for drilling operations and trucks to enable removal of spoil material for processing, is now complete.
+In March 2022 Great Western announced that the upgrade of the road to the Mineral Jackpot group of properties, to enable access for large vehicles, including rigs and associated equipment for drilling operations and trucks to enable removal of spoil material for processing, was complete.
 The announcement can be viewed here.

 Great Western has a target range of 50,000 - 100,000 oz gold for Mineral Jackpot.